-I am a patent expert in the field of medical technology with a long experience as a patent examiner at the European Patent Office.
+I am a patent specialist in the field of medical and healthcare technologies with a long-standing experience as a patent examiner at the European Patent Office.
 I have a broad, extensive background in diverse fields of biomedical engineering.
 Moreover, I have also acquired comprehensive knowledge and experience in patent related matters.

-Concluding patent examination from search to post-grant proceedings in the field of medicaltechnology, especially medical implants.
+Concluding patent examination from search to post-grant proceedings in the field of medical technology.

 Creating and maintaining patent classification systems.